zgparsons/zachary-blog/src/index.md

 ---
 layout: home
-title: "\U0001F468‍\U0001F4BB\U0001F937‍♂️\U0001F9D8‍♂️"
+title: Zachary
 metaTitle: Zachary Parsons
 postsHeading: Latest posts
 archiveButtonText: See all posts
 socialImage: /images/zp_400x400.jpg
 ---

-`let name = 'Zachary';

-console.log(`Hello, world!
-My name is ${name} and this is my site!`);`

-The site includes the projects I make and some posts about my experiences as I progress through the process of learning front end, back end and the javascript stack.

 Some of the things I am learning about at the moment are:

+HTML

-HTML CSS / SASS
+CSS / SASS

 Templating engines for HTML - such as [.njk](https://mozilla.github.io/nunjucks/), and also using [.md](https://www.markdownguide.org/) to more easily write blog posts